Combinatorial Markov chains on linear extensions: Various Markov chains

 \section{Various Markov chains}

-We now consider various continuous time Markov chains related to the extended promotion operator.
+We now consider various discrete-time Markov chains related to the extended promotion operator.
 For completeness, we briefly review the part of the theory relevant to us.

-Fix a finite poset $P$.
+Fix a finite poset $P$ of size $n$.
 The operators $\{\tau_i \mid 1\le i<n\}$ (resp. $\{\partial_i \mid 1\le i\le n\}$), define a directed graph on the set of linear extensions $\L(P)$.
 The vertices of the graph are the elements in $\L(P)$ and there is an edge from $\pi$ to $\pi'$ if $\pi' = \pi \tau_i$ (resp. $\pi' = \pi\partial_i$).
-We can now consider continuous time random walks on this graph with weights given by formal indeterminates $x_{1},\dots,x_n$.
+We can now consider random walks on this graph with probabilities given formally by $x_{1},\dots,x_n$ which sum to 1.
 In each case we give two ways to assign the edge weights, see Sections~\ref{subsection.tau uniform}--\ref{subsection.promotion}.
 An edge with weight $x_{i}$ is traversed with that rate.
-A priori, the $x_{i}$'s must be positive real numbers for this to make sense according to the standard technique of Markov chains.
-However, the ideas seem to work in much greater generality and one can think of this as an ``analytic continuation.''
+A priori, the $x_{i}$'s must be positive real numbers for this to make sense according to the standard techniques of Markov chains.
+However, the ideas work in much greater generality and one can think of this as an ``analytic continuation.''

-The continuous time Markov chain is defined by the {\bf transition matrix} or {\bf generator}, whose coordinates in this case are labeled by elements of $\L(P)$, where we take the convention that the $(\pi',\pi)$ entry counts the sum of the weights of edges joining $\pi \to \pi'$ if $\pi \neq \pi'$.
-On the diagonal, we have the negative sum of the weights of edges leaving $\pi$ at $(\pi,\pi)$ not counting loops.
-This ensures that column sums are zero and consequently, zero is an eigenvalue with row (left-) eigenvector being the vector $(1,1,1,1,1)$.
+A discrete-time Markov chain is defined by the {\bf transition matrix} $M$, whose entries are indexed by elements of the state space.
+In our case, they are labeled by elements of $\L(P)$.
+We take the convention that the $(\pi',\pi)$ entry gives the probability of going from $\pi \to \pi'$.
+The special case of the diagonal entry at $(\pi,\pi)$ gives the probability of a loop at the $\pi$.
+This ensures that column sums of $M$ are one and consequently, one is an eigenvalue with row (left-) eigenvector being the all-ones vector.
 A Markov chain is said to be {\bf irreducible} if the associated digraph is strongly connected.
-For such chains, the Perron-Frobenius theorem says that there is a unique eigenvector with eigenvalue zero.
-The entries of the corresponding column (right-) eigenvector are positive, and suitably normalized, give the {\bf stationary distribution}.
-For more on the theory of finite state Markov chains, refer to \cite{levin_peres_wilmer.2009}.
+In addition, it is said to be {\bf aperiodic} if the greatest common divisor of the lengths of all possible loops from any state to itself is one.
+For irreducible aperiodic chains, the Perron-Frobenius theorem guarantees that there is a unique {\bf stationary distribution}.
+This is given by the entries of the column (right-) eigenvector of $M$ with eigenvalue 1.
+Equivalently, the stationary distribution $w(\pi)$ is the solution of the {\bf master equation}, given by \be \sum_{\pi' \in \L(P)} M_{\pi,\pi'} \;w(\pi') = \sum_{\pi' \in \L(P)} M_{\pi',\pi} \; w(\pi). \ee Edges which are loops contribute to both sides equally and thus cancel out.
+For more on the theory of finite state Markov chains, see \cite{levin_peres_wilmer.2009}.